IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

 ## The code

 Code-wise, we can divide this project into a few levels: connectivity, data transmission, data processing, processes, and visualization.<br>
+> [!Note]
-For the sake of simplicity (and not going too deep into any concept), we will cover general data processing, processes/tasks (threads and asynchronous programming), and basic visualization in Streamlit.<br>
+This is a **very simplified** overview: For the sake of simplicity (and not going too deep into any concept), we will cover general data processing, processes/tasks (threads and asynchronous programming), and machine learning programming.<br>
 This is because most of the connectivity and MQTT client setup and communication is very standard, as in almost any other wifi-based MQTT communication.<br>

+### Asynchronous Programming and Parallel Threads
-First, we will cover a bit of asynchronous programming, implemented in the program with the keywords `async` and `await`.<br>
+First, we will cover a bit of asynchronous programming, implemented in the program with the keywords `async` and `await`.
+Then, some of the parallel execution is via threads.<br>
 Initially, the receiving and processing of data, as well as  the real-time display of data, were handled with **Threads**.
 Unfortunately, due to issues in processing the threads and displayed data with Streamlit, asynchronous processes worked best, achieving a concurrency with very small delays between real-time and predicted data.<br>
 This is achieved because we still continue working with threads on the back-end of the program, as the **machine learning models and their predictions are processed with a separate thread within the asynchronous defined method** (mixing these two can become very messy very quickly).<br>